OI-wiki/i18n/docs/ds/cartesian-tree.md

 (Figure from Wikipedia)

 The Cartesian tree above is equivalent to taking the array element value as the value $w$ and the array index as the key $k$ .
-Obviously, it can be found that the key of this tree $k$ satisfies the property of the binary search tree, and the value $w$ satisfies the property of min heap.
+Obviously, it can be found that the key of this tree, $k$, satisfies the property of the binary search tree, and the value $w$ satisfies the property of min heap.

 In fact, the Cartesian tree in the figure is a special case, because the key of the tuple $k$ corresponds to the array index.
 This kind of the Cartesian tree has a special property, that is, the index in a subtree is a continuous interval (so that the properties of the binary search tree can be satisfied).
 A more general case is a Cartesian tree constructed from arbitrary tuples.

 ## Construction

-## Building the stack
+### Building the stack

 We consider sorting the elements according to the key value $k$ , and insert them one by one into the current Cartesian tree.
 Then each time we insert an element, it must be at the end of the right chain of the tree (right chain: the chain formed by the passing nodes from the root node to the right subtree).
 So we follow such a process to compare the $w$ of the right chain node with the current node $u$ from bottom to top.
-If we find a node $x$ on the right chain that satisfies $x_w<u_w$ , then $u$ is connected to the right child of x, and the original right subtree of x becomes the left subtree of u.
+If we find a node $x$ on the right chain that satisfies $x_w<u_w$ , then $u$ is connected to the right child of $x$, and the original right subtree of $x$ becomes the left subtree of $u$.

 We could directly refer to the figure below.
 The red box in the picture is the right chain that we always maintain: